-Deferred Revenue from Entrance Fees - Ten percent of the Entrance Fees paid under the 90% refundable Residency and Care Agreement and all of the Entrance Fee paid under the non-refundable Residency and Care Agreement are non-refundable based on a declining balance formula outlined in the Residency and Care Agreement.
-In accordance with the Residency and Care Agreement are recorded as deferred revenue and are amortized into revenue using the straight-line method over the estimated remaining life expectancy of the Resident.
-When a Resident terminates their Residency and Care Agreement, the amount of unamortized non-refundable deferred revenue from Entrance Fees is recognized as revenue.

-Lease Accounting - The Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-02, Lease Accounting Standard in February 2016.
+- (h) Deferred Revenue from Entrance Fees Ten percent of the Entrance Fees paid under the 90% refundable Residency and Care Agreement and all of the Entrance Fee paid under the non-refundable Residency and Care Agreement are non-refundable based on a declining balance formula outlined in the Residency and Care Agreement.
+In accordance with the Residency and Care Agreement and beginning with the date of occupancy, Entrance Fees that are expected to be non-refundable to the Resident are recorded as deferred revenue and are amortized into revenue using the straight-line method over the estimated remaining life expectancy of the Resident.
+When a Resident terminates their Residency and Care Agreement, the amount of unamortized non-refundable deferred revenue from Entrance Fees is recognized as revenue. - (i) Lease Accounting The Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-02, Lease Accounting Standard in February 2016.
 ASU 2016-02 requires all leases with lease terms over twelve months to be capitalized as a right-of-use asset and lease liability on the balance sheet at the date of lease commencement.
 Leases are to be classified as either finance or operating.
 This distinction shall be relevant for the pattern of expense recognition in the statement of operations.
 Upon the combining of the Company's projected financial statements, all material related party lease transactions occurring during the projection period are recognized as internal lease transfers and eliminated from the financial presentation.
 The Company currently has a lease with an unrelated party to rent space within a maintenance building.
-Management considers this lease to be immaterial.

-Property and Equipment - Property and equipment are stated at cost.
+Management considers this lease to be immaterial. - (j) Property and Equipment Property and equipment are stated at cost.
 Depreciation is computed on the straight-line method over the estimated useful lives of depreciable assets.
 Maintenance and repairs are charged to expense as incurred, and renewals and betterments are capitalized.
-Gains or losses on disposals are credited or charged to operations.

-Intangible Asset - The Company records its CON as an intangible asset.
-Intangible assets with indefinite useful lives are reviewed for impairment in accordance with ASC 350, Intangibles - Goodwill and Other, which requires the Company to evaluate the recoverability of long-lived assets annually and whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
+Gains or losses on disposals are credited or charged to operations. - (k) Intangible Asset The Company records its CON as an intangible asset.
+Intangible assets with indefinite useful lives are reviewed for impairment in accordance with ASC 350, Intangibles Goodwill and Other, which requires the Company to evaluate the recoverability of long-lived assets annually and whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
 The Company continually evaluates whether events and circumstances have occurred that indicate the remaining estimated useful life of its CON may warrant revision or that the remaining carrying value may not be recoverable.
-Management has not assumed an impairment to intangible assets during the projection period.

-Long-Term Debt - Long-term debt consists of a bank loan.
-Unamortized loan costs are reported as a reduction of the long-term debt amount.

-Income Taxes - The Company has elected to be treated as a partnership for income tax purposes.
+Management has not assumed an impairment to intangible assets during the projection period. - (1) Long-Term Debt Long-term debt consists of two bank loans.
+Unamortized loan costs are reported as a reduction of the long-term debt amount. - (m)Income Taxes The Company has elected to be treated as a partnership for income tax purposes.
 The Company's taxable income, its losses, and other pass-through items are reported on the members' tax returns.
 Accordingly, no provision for income taxes has been included in the projection.